JungleProgram/practical-data-scientist/homework/README.md

 ## 4. Deadlines

-### Homeworks 1-4
+### Homeworks

-Homeworks are given on Wednesdays, and you have 4 days to complete them. i.e the deadline is on **Sunday at 23:59**.
-Please respect deadlines - it is important to assimilate the content through practice and validate your learning before the next week.
+Homeworks are given for weeks 1,2,3 and 5, and the deadline is on **Sunday at 23:59** of every week.
+Past the deadline, your homework will not be corrected.
+It is important to assimilate the content through practice and validate your learning before the next week.
+Take advantage of the learning opportunity of getting feedback on your work.

 ### Final Project

-The final project will start on the 02.03.2022, and you will be given 2 weeks to complete it.
+The final project will start at the end of Week 6, and you will be given 2 weeks to complete it.

 ## 5. Grading Scheme